-Is it worth investing in its stock-picking services?
+Is it worth investing in this stock-picking service?

-With a good stock advisor, you can benefit from the following ways:
+With a stock picking service, I think you can benefit in the following ways:

-- You get stock ideas from investment experts who have conducted thorough stock research and analysis
+- Get stock ideas from experienced analysts who have conducted thorough stock research and analysis

-- You leverage on other investment professionals’ industry knowledge and also time (i.e. save you a lot of time on research)
+- Leverage other people’s industry knowledge and also time (i.e. save you a lot of time on research)

-- You don’t miss out any good potential investment opportunities because it’s impossible for you to analyze and track every single stock out there (yes, there are almost 4,000 stocks listed on US stock exchanges alone)
+- Uncover potential investment opportunities because it’s impossible for you to analyze and track every single stock out there (yes, there are almost 4,000 stocks listed on US stock exchanges alone)

-Here are the few things I will look at while choosing stock advisors:
+Here are a few things I will look at while choosing a stock-picking service:

 - Is it legitimate? ( there are too many online scams, so it’s better to be safe than sorry)

 - Who is giving out stock recommendations?
 Is the person credible and qualified?

 - What are its track records?